PART 42: TIED IN NAUGHTS

 “Then your time machine is what became our time machine,” Luci affirmed.

 Meaning Shady couldn’t escape through time.
 Good to know.
-“Still waiting on the whole death equals recruitment thing,” she pointed out.
+“Still waiting on the whole death equals recruitment thing,” Luci pointed out.

 “Fine.
 So, experiencing time travel was the first step towards awakening this obj- er, wom- this girl’s powers.
 She had to learn what she could accomplish, in a practical sense.
 She then had to learn how to put her own life into the cosmic perspective.”
-He paused briefly before muttering, “Which required a near death experience.”
+He paused briefly before muttering, “That second phase required a near death experience.”

 Shady sighed.
 “Being displaced from time, I did not think it wise to act as the trigger myself.
 An ex-friend, who had been targeted at school that day?
 That seemed plausible.
 Anyway, you yourself noted how Julie’s shot was intended to miss any vital organs.”

 “Okay, but, like, hold on,” Chartreuse protested.
-“This power awakening stuff, it seems to have gone wrong.”
+“This power awakening stuff, it seems to have gone wrong.
+Carrie’s not doing so hot.”

 “Oh, no kidding?”
 Shady said contemptuously.
 “Apparently you teenagers have an interesting way of keeping things ‘safe’.”